Comparing molecules and solids across structural and alchemical space: Theory

-Note that the SO(3) power spectrum vectors contain mixed-species components due to the squaring of the density overlap within the rotational average.
-These mixed terms guarantee that the kernel is sensitive to the relative correlations of different species, although the overlap between the environments of the different species is considered to be zero.
-One could however introduce a notion of ``alchemical similarity'' between different species.
+Note that, even though the overlap between the environments of the different species is considered to be zero, the kernel is sensitive the relative correlations of different species.
+This is because, due to the squaring of the density overlap within the rotational average, the SO(3) power spectrum vectors contain mixed-species components.
+One could also introduce a notion of ``alchemical similarity'' between different species.
 For instance, when comparing structures of III-V semiconductors one could disregard the chemical information on the identity of an atom as long as it belongs to the same column of the periodic table.
 Such a notion can be readily implemented, defining an alchemical similarity kernel $\kappa_{\alpha\beta}$ which is one for pairs that should be considered interchangeable, and tend to zero for pairs that one wants to consider as completely unrelated.
 The expression then becomes

 The original expression~\eqref{eq:k-multispecies} can be recovered by setting $\kappa_{\alpha\beta}=\delta_{\alpha\beta}$.
-Global similarity kernels can then be transparently introduced to compare structures composed of different atomic species, with structure and alchemical composition treated on the same footings and the possibility of adapting the definition of similarity to the system and application.
+Global similarity kernels can then be transparently introduced to compare structures composed of different atomic species, with geometry and alchemical composition treated on the same footings and the possibility of adapting the definition of similarity to the system and application.